ebrana/noderunner/README.md

     "maxAge": 60000					// num of millis from job finish before its move to history queue },
   "watchdog": {
-    "interval": 60000,				// frequency of check in millis "badSamplesLimit": 30,			// number of consecutive samples before warning is send "email": {
+    "interval": 360000,				// frequency of check in millis (every 6 minutes) "badSamplesLimit": 15,			// number of consecutive samples before warning is send (1.5 hour) "email": {
       "from": "noderunner@ebrana.cz",
       "to": "dvorak@ebrana.cz"